solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 features, and can be run against a local test cluster such as [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 This post assumes a basic understanding of Kubernetes and how to interact with it using `kubectl`.

-To start, we'll install the latest [open source Gloo](https://github.com/solo-io/gloo) to the `gloo-system` namespace and deploy version `v1` of an example application to the `echo` namespace.
+We'll install the latest [open source Gloo](https://github.com/solo-io/gloo) to the `gloo-system` namespace and deploy version `v1` of an example application to the `echo` namespace.
 We'll expose this application outside the cluster by creating a route in Gloo, to end up with a picture like this: